 This course introduces students to ethical theories and values, and to the critical examination of contemporary issues arising in health care and medicine.
 Issues to be discussed may include: the concept of health; the ethical responsibilities of professionals and professional integrity; freedom, autonomy, and consent; death, dying, and euthanasia; abortion; infanticide; research involving human subjects; the allocation of scarce medical resources; confidentiality and privacy; reproductive technologies and rights; medical and non-medical drug use.
 Prerequisite: junior standing or PHIL 100 or permission of the instructor.
+Cross-listed as NURS 336.
 Six credits.